Vidhyashreiei/Saanchari_/README.md

 - Try phrases like "Plan a 5-day trip to Andhra Pradesh" for detailed itineraries
 - Switch languages anytime using the dropdown in the top right
 - Clear chat history using the button below the chat interface

+## Development Notes

+### Translation Implementation

+Initially, we experimented with using the `googletrans` and `deep-translator` packages for language translation.
+However, we encountered compatibility issues with other dependencies in the project.
+After several iterations, we decided to leverage the Gemini API for all translations, which provided better stability and simplified our dependency management.
+This approach ensures consistent behavior across different environments and eliminates potential conflicts with other packages.